 In 1963, Ivan Sutherland of MIT developed "Sketchpad", a graphical communication system, where with a light pen, Sutherland was able to select and modify geometry on a Cathode Ray System (CRT) and input values through a key pad.
-Geometric relationships were made between lines are arc and geometry could be moved and copied.
+Geometric relationships were made between lines, arcs and geometry which could be moved and copied.